What Is The IRS Form 3520?

 The reason this large group doesn’t know about their Form 3520 obligation is because their foreign assets and economic arrangements are not actually called trusts.
 Instead, these assets and arrangements are given all sorts of other titles, and marketed under all kinds of names.
 These assets and arrangements never contain the term ‘trust.’
 As a result, these US persons are ignorant that these assets and arrangements are – for US tax law purposes – foreign trusts.

-Foreign Retirements Are Often Treated As Foreign Trust Arrangements in US and Must Be Reported on Form 3520 (And Potentially 3520-A)
+Foreign Retirements Are Often Treated As Foreign Trust Arrangements In US And Must Be Reported On Form 3520 (And Potentially 3520-A)

 For the clients of tax attorney Andrew L. Jones, the most common example of an ‘unknown’ foreign trust arrangement is foreign, self-administered retirement accounts.